Humanists At Large

 The HAL program brings together a selected group of 10 Stanford PhD students in the humanities and humanistic social sciences.
 HAL Fellows come together to learn about and explore diverse career paths.

-The 2022 HAL Fellows do four things together:
+Each year the HAL Fellows do four things together:

 Participate in a cohort community of Fellows who are all doctoral students in the humanities and humanistic social sciences.
 The cohort builds a peer group for learning and support.

 Learn the process of career exploration.
 Career exploration is an iterative process of learning about yourself —your values, skills, and interests— and learning about possibilities out in the world.

 Practice the strategies of exploring career and applying for jobs.
 Some of the specific skills we will work on together are conducting informational interviews, writing resumes, creating LinkedIn profiles, and interviewing.

 Engage with the humanities employment ecosystem in the Bay Area.
 HAL identifies organizations and people who use humanistic thinking, skills, and values in their work.
 HAL Fellows connect with them through informational interviews and site visits.